 Please type in your username and password.

-This system is available upon request.
+Our systems are available upon request.

-c-Myc (rapid, many false positives)
+i) c-Myc (rapid, many false positives)

-L-Myc (intermediate kinetics, but almost only properly formed colonies)
+ii) L-Myc (intermediate kinetics, but almost only properly formed colonies)

-Glis1 (slower, very small granular, longer kinetics with some propely formed colonies)
+iii) Glis1 (slower, very small granular, longer kinetics with some propely formed colonies)

 Sample iPSC colony with self-forming feeder layers.